Lord Borthwick

 His son, the de jure eleventh Lord, was a colonel in the army and was killed at the Battle of Ramillies in 1706.
 On his death the right to the lordship passed to his cousin Henry Borthwick, the de jure twelfth Lord.
 He was the grandson of Alexander Borthwick, younger son of the aforementioned William Borthwick, 4th of Soltray and Johnstonburn.
 Henry was a captain in the Scottish army and like his cousin fought at the Battle of Ramillies.
 He died from wounds received in action four days after the battle (and four days after his cousin).
 On his death the right to the lordship passed to his elder son William, de jure thirteenth Lord, and then to his younger brother Henry.
 The latter's claim to the title was admitted by the House of Lords in 1762, and he became the fourteenth Lord Borthwick.
 However, on his death in 1772 the peerage became dormant again.

 The claim now passed to the late Lord's kinsman and male heir Patrick Borthwick, the de jure fifteenth Lord.
 He was the great-grandson of Alexander Borthwick, 1st of Reidhall and Sauchnell, younger son of William Borthwick, 3rd of Soltray and Johnstonburne, grandson of William Borthwick, 1st of Soltray, cited above.
 His son Archibald, the de jure sixteenth Lord, petitioned the House of Lords for the right to claim the title in 1808 but was unsuccessful.
 His son Patrick, de jure seventeenth Lord, was also unsuccessful when he tried to claim the title in 1816.
 However, his younger son Cunninghame had his claim to the lordship allowed by the House of Lords in 1870 and he became the nineteenth Lord Borthwick.
 From 1880 to 1885 he sat in the House of Lords as a Scottish Representative Peer.
 He married Alice Day, their eldest daughter was Gabrielle Borthwick, their son, the twentieth Lord, was a Scottish Representative Peer between 1906 and 1910.
 When he died in 1910 the peerage once again became dormant.

 The claim passed to his distant relative William Henry Borthwick, the de jure twenty-first Lord.
 He was a descendant of John Borthwick, 1st of Crookston, younger son of the first Lord.
 His grandson John Henry Stuart Borthwick had his claim to the title admitted by the Lord Lyon in 1986, and he became the twenty-third Lord Borthwick.
-As of 2025 this ancient title is held by his elder twin son, the twenty-fourth Lord Borthwick, who succeeded in 1996.
-He is Chief of Clan Borthwick and also holds the feudal titles of Baron of Heriotmuir and Laird of Crookston.
+As of 2025 this ancient title is held by his younger twin son, the twenty-fifth Lord Borthwick, who succeeded his brother in that year.
+He is Chief of Clan Borthwick and also holds the baronage title Baron of Heriotmuir and Laird of Crookston.

 The family seat is Borthwick Castle, near Borthwick, Midlothian but is leased as a venue for hire by the family.